casual-simulation/aux-cli/README.md

 ```

 ### uninstall
-NOTE: Uninstll currently does not function.
+NOTE: Uninstall currently does not function.
 ```
 Usage:    uninstall [OPTIONS]